Ingredient

 The Universal Antioxidant

-A clinically studied antioxidant that improves cellular energy production, nerve functions, and metabolic homeostasis.
+A clinically studied antioxidant that improves cellular energy production, nerve function, and metabolic homeostasis.
+Both water- and fat-soluble — the "universal antioxidant."

 What is Alpha Lipoic Acid Good For?

-Alpha Lipoic Acid (ALA) is a naturally occurring compound made in small amounts by multiple organs in the body.
-It is also naturally present in foods such as spinach, broccoli, and organ meats.
-Known as the “universal antioxidant”, ALA is both water- and fat-soluble, meaning it can be more easily absorbed and utilised by cells and tissues in the body.
+Alpha Lipoic Acid (ALA) is a naturally occurring compound produced in small amounts by multiple organs, also found in spinach, broccoli, and organ meats.
+Known as the "universal antioxidant," it exhibits both water and fat solubility.

 • Improved blood sugar metabolism

-• Enhanced mitochondrial function by recycling cellular antioxidants and vitamins C & E
+• Enhanced mitochondrial function through recycling of vitamins C & E

 What is Alpha Lipoic Acid?

-Alpha Lipoic Acid is a disulfide compound that plays a central role in mitochondrial energy metabolism.
-As a cofactor it helps enzymes to convert nutrients into energy and neutralises free radicals throughout the body.
+ALA functions as a disulfide compound central to mitochondrial energy metabolism.
+It serves as a cofactor helping enzymes convert nutrients into energy while neutralizing free radicals.

-Supplemental ALA provides higher levels than dietary sources alone and has been widely researched for its role in glucose metabolism and diabetic neuropathy.
+Supplemental forms provide higher levels than dietary sources and have been extensively researched for glucose metabolism and diabetic neuropathy.

-Human clinical studies suggest that 600 mg daily Alpha Lipoic Acid improves nerve functions, antioxidant defence, and metabolic processes.
-Lower doses (100–300 mg) are also commonly used for maintaining ALA levels.
+Clinical studies indicate 600 mg daily improves nerve functions, antioxidant defense, and metabolic processes.
+Lower doses (100–300 mg) are commonly used for maintaining ALA levels.

 Alpha Lipoic Acid in Detail